engin100/980/labs/lab-8.md

 On Canvas, you will submit ***ONE PDF*** that will include all of the following:

 - [ ] Screenshots of your three plots: parachute trials, streamer trials with one mass, and streamer trials with the other mass.
-- [ ] The answers to the post-lab questions.

 To put said content into a PDF, it is suggested you create a new Google Doc ([docs.new](https://docs.new)) and paste your images and write any text in the document.
 Export/Download this document as a PDF and upload it. **DO NOT SUBMIT A GOOGLE DOC FILE OR SPREADSHEET FILES.**